Horolskij/extreme-note-privacy/index.md

 - The "Open Google" button lists only files visible under the `drive.file` per-file scope (i.e. files this extension created or you previously opened with it).
 The content of the file you click is fetched once and loaded into a local tab; it is not sent anywhere else.
 - The use of information received from Google APIs will adhere to the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements.

-### MyMemory Translation API
+### Translation
-Extreme Note includes a translation feature that utilizes the free, public MyMemory Translation API (`api.mymemory.translated.net`).
+Extreme Note tries Chrome's built-in **Translator API** first (available in Chrome 138 and newer).
+When this API is used, translation runs **entirely on your device** — the selected text never leaves your computer.
+The first use for a language pair downloads a translation model (~30-150 MB) from Google to your device.

-- Only the specific text you highlight and choose to translate is sent to this service.
+If the built-in API is unavailable (older Chrome), the extension falls back to the free public **MyMemory Translation API** (`api.mymemory.translated.net`).
+In that case only the specific text you highlighted is sent to MyMemory; no personal identifiers, account data, or full notes.

-- No personal identifiers, account data, or entire notes are sent.
+The "Open in Google Translate" button opens https://translate.google.com in a new tab with your text pre-filled — that interaction is between you and Google, governed by Google's own privacy policy.

 ## 4. Data Sharing and Selling
 We **do not** sell, rent, or trade any of your personal information or note content to third parties.
 We do not use your data for advertising purposes.